 Best Practice: Shoulder Belt Guide

-On high back boosters, the usually red plastic piece in the headrest is a shoulder belt guide.
+On high back boosters, the plastic piece in the headrest is a shoulder belt guide.
 The idea is to thread the vehicle’s seat belt through this guide and it will remain in place.
 On a booster, the shoulder belt should be just above the child’s shoulder and lay across the middle of their collarbone.
 This placement positions the belt over the strongest point of the child’s shoulders.

 Combined with a lap belt that lays across the child’s hips or top of the child’s thighs, this places the vehicle belt over the 3 strongest points of the child’s body and offers the most protection.